ECA-D/gridclimind/CONTRIBUTING.rst

-Contributing to the climdex.pcic.ncdf R package
+Contributing to the gridclimind R package
 ==========================================

 Getting Started
 ---------------

 - Create a `Github account`_.
-- Fork the repository on Github at https://github.com/pacificclimate/climdex.pcic.ncdf.
+- Fork the repository on Github at https://github.com/ECA-D/gridclimind
 - Work on the code (see the `next section`_)
 - Send us a `pull request`_.